SiriDB/siridb-server/help/help_count_pools.md

 	# Get number of pools
 	count pools

-	# Get number of pools with less or equal to 100 series in the pool
+	# Get number of pools with less or equal to 100000 series
-	count pools where series <= 100
+	count pools where series <= 100000

 Example output: